qiyfoundation/Qiy-Scheme/Functional Specification.md

 When a [Relying Party](Definitions.md#relying-party) has requested for data, the [Service Portfolio](Definitions.md#service-portfolio) is used to look up the data source: the [Provider](Definitions.md#provider) or [Providers](Definitions.md#provider) that will provide the data ([Service Source](Definitions.md#service-source)).
 This can be the [Individual](Definitions.md#individual) himself, for self-declared data, but it can also be one or more [Data Providers](Definitions.md#data-provider).
-The source of the data may have been defined before at the time of subscription, but if that it is not the case, the [Individual](Definitions.md#individual) will be asked to make a selection from a list of suitable [Data Providers](Definitions.md#data-provider) ([Servive Discovery](Definitions.md#servive-discovery)).
+The source of the data may have been defined before at the time of subscription, but if that it is not the case, the [Individual](Definitions.md#individual) will be asked to make a selection from a list of suitable [Data Providers](Definitions.md#data-provider) ([Service Discovery](Definitions.md#service-discovery)).
 The list will be generated using the [Service Catalogues](Definitions.md#service-catalogue) from the [Service Library](Definitions.md#service-library).
 The [Service Portfolio](Definitions.md#service-portfolio) will be updated with the outcome.